-ACS Award in Colloid & Surface Chemistry
+ACS Award In Colloid & Surface Chemistry

 Sponsored by Procter & Gamble

-White, 59, was born and educated in Australia.
-From the University of Queensland, Brisbane, he received a B.Sc.
-(1968) and two honors degrees (physical chemistry, 1969; theoretical physics, 1971).
-In 1975, he completed a Ph.D. in applied math at Australian National University.
-He did two postdoctoral fellowships in chemistry between 1975 and 1977 at the University of Bristol, in England, and the University of Melbourne, in Australia.
-Before doing a third postdoc in applied math at Australian National University, he lectured in physical chemistry for a year in Melbourne.
+Israelachvili, 64, was born in Tel Aviv, Israel.
+He received a B.A. in 1968 and a Ph.D. in 1971, both from the University of Cambridge, in England.
+After receiving the Ph.D., he remained in Cambridge at the Cavendish Laboratory for two more years as a postdoctoral fellow.
+In 1972, Israelachvili went to Stockholm University as a postdoctoral researcher for two years.

-In 1981, he returned to Melbourne where he served as a lecturer in physical chemistry for three years.
-He then spent the next 14 years there as a professor of math.
-In 1998, he joined the chemical engineering faculty at Carnegie Mellon University, where he is currently a chemical engineering professor and director of the university's Center for Complex Fluids Engineering.
+In what began as his third postdoctoral fellowship, Israelachvili joined the Australia National University, where he remained as a research scientist for 12 years.
+In 1986, he was recruited to UC Santa Barbara, where he is currently a professor.

-White will present the award address before the Division of Colloid & Surface Chemistry.
+Israelachvili will present his award address before the Division of Colloid & Surface Chemistry.

 Join the conversation